Literally Everybody Loves Bruges.

 - Population of 255,844

-- It's said that there's over 360 types of beer served!
+- It's said that there are over 360 types of beer served!

 - Declared a UNESCO Heritage site in 2000